LAGuide

 OpenTable logo

-We’re now entering the Lisa Vanderpump portion of the list, which is to say, we’re almost at the end.
+We’re now entering the Lisa Vanderpump portion of the list, which is to say, we’re at the end.
 Tom Tom is the latest in a long line of Bravo-powered bars that are quickly erasing all traces of authentic queer culture in West Hollywood.
 Is Tom Tom even a gay bar?
 It doesn’t matter—it’s a bad bar, full of straight girls on vacation who think gay men are tourist attractions.
 And yet, this steampunk-themed atrocity still manages to be slightly better than Lisa’s other properties, simply because there are weird mechanical clocks you can stare at while you contemplate if you’re part of the problem.

 Chase Sapphire Card Ad